 Report: U of Minnesota spent nearly $200K per football player per year

-UM only $20,688 in academic spending per equivalent, full-time student for that same year.
+- UM invested $20,688 in academic spending per student for that same year

 A report released earlier this month estimated that the University of Minnesota (UM) spent almost $200 thousand per player according to the most recent data, from 2011 — but only $20,688 in academic spending per equivalent, full-time student for that same year.